Social media marketing can easily take up your entire day if you let it.

 You can also find great list options and even ideas for creating your own:

-Use these Twitter lists to generate curated content and engage with bigger brands fast.
+Use the Twitter lists social media hack to generate curated content and engage with bigger brands fast.

 It’s no secret that people don’t spend as much time on LinkedIn as they do on Facebook:

 In fact, people spend the least amount of time on it.
-Only 10 minutes each day!
+Only 17 minutes per month!

 You can cut back your own time, sure.
-But it means that, if you do spend less time, make it 10x more valuable.
+But if you do spend less time, make it 10x more valuable.

-The biggest LinkedIn benefit is the quality of people you’ll find.
-So you don’t have to worry about keeping up with the content publishing.
+The biggest benefit of LinkedIn is the quality of people you’ll find on the platform.
+So you don’t have to worry as much about keeping up with content publishing.

 Instead, focus on connecting with a few quality people each week.

-LinkedIn’s Sales Navigator is the perfect tool to make just 2-3 minutes count.
+LinkedIn’s Sales Navigator is the perfect tool to make just two or three minutes count.